A&M Records: Acquisition by PolyGram

 A&M was bought by PolyGram for $500 million in 1989.
 Alpert and Moss continued to manage the label until 1993.
 In 1998, Alpert and Moss sued PolyGram for breach of the integrity clause, eventually settling for an additional $200 million payment.

 In 1991, A&M launched Perspective Records as a joint venture with producing team Jimmy Jam and Terry Lewis.
 Jam and Lewis stepped down as CEOs of the imprint in 1997, but they remained on as consultants.
 In 1999, the label was absorbed into A&M. In the mid-1990s, A&M began distributing its PolyGram sister label Polydor Records in the US.

-During the 1990s, the company continued to release albums by Soundgarden, Extreme, Amy Grant, John Hiatt, Sting, Blues Traveler, Barry White, and Aaron Neville, as well as material from new artists Sheryl Crow, Monster Magnet, Therapy?, CeCe Peniston, Intelligent Hoodlum, Dred Scott, Ridel High and Gin Blossoms.
+During the 1990s, the company continued to release albums by Paw, Soundgarden, Extreme, Amy Grant, John Hiatt, Sting, Blues Traveler, Barry White, and Aaron Neville, as well as material from new artists Sheryl Crow, Monster Magnet, Therapy?, CeCe Peniston, Intelligent Hoodlum, Dred Scott, Ridel High and Gin Blossoms.
 The company released the soundtracks Robin Hood: Prince of Thieves, The Three Musketeers, Sabrina, The Living Sea, Demolition Man, and Lethal Weapon 3.

 Universal Music Group merging and Interscope Geffen A&M

 In 1998, PolyGram was bought by Seagram and merged into Universal Music Group, which was formed in 1996 as the successor to MCA Music Entertainment Group, of which MCA Records had been the flagship.
 A&M was subsequently merged into Universal Music Group's then newly formed Interscope Geffen A&M label group.
 Its Canadian division was absorbed into Universal Music Canada at that time, which included Jann Arden alongside other artists from Canada.

 The A&M lot on La Brea Avenue was shut down in January 1999.
 During the farewell celebration, the company's staff placed a black band over the A&M sign above the main entrance, indicating the death of the company.
-The old A&M studios and executive offices are now the home of the Jim Henson Company, which operates Henson Recording Studios.
+The former A&M studios and executive offices became the home of the Jim Henson Company, which operates Henson Recording Studios.
 Most of the company's workforce, some of whom had been with the company for a decade or more, were let go while many of its artists were dropped.
-The label's more prominent acts such as Sting, Sheryl Crow, Bryan Adams and Chris Cornell, however would remain on its roster.
+The label's more prominent acts such as Sting, Sheryl Crow, Bryan Adams and Chris Cornell, however, remained on its roster.